ealebed/dha/README.md

 # List all image repositories from DockerHub.
 ./dha list

+# Get detailed information about the specified docker image repository on DockerHub.
+./dha describe --image=airflow

 # Get tags from the specified docker image repository on DockerHub.
 ./dha get --image=airflow